Alexander Ostrowski: Biography

 Subsequently, Ostrowski began to study mathematics at Marburg University under Hensel's supervision in 1912.
 During World War I he was interned, but thanks to the intervention of Hensel, the restrictions on his movements were eased somewhat, and he was allowed to use the university library.

-After the war ended Ostrowski moved to Göttingen where he wrote his doctoral dissertation and was influenced by Hilbert, Klein and Landau.
-In 1920, after having obtained his doctorate, Ostrowski moved to Hamburg where he worked as Hecke's assistant and finished his habilitation in 1922.
-In 1923 he returned to Göttingen, and in 1928 became Professor of Mathematics at Basel, until retirement in 1958.
-In 1950 Ostrowski obtained Swiss citizenship.
-After retirement he still published scientific papers until his late eighties.
+After the war ended, Ostrowski moved to Göttingen where he wrote his doctoral dissertation and was influenced by David Hilbert, Felix Klein, and Landau.
+In 1920, after having obtained his doctorate from the University of Göttingen, Ostrowski moved to Hamburg where he worked as Erich Hecke's assistant and finished his habilitation in 1922.
+In 1923, he returned to Göttingen and, in 1928, became Professor of Mathematics at the University of Basel, until retirement in 1958.
+In 1950, Ostrowski obtained Swiss citizenship.
+After retirement, he still published scientific papers until his late eighties.